 Cyberwork: Cyberslacking - internet use policies at work

 Open article: In her regular column Kate Anthony says internet use policies protect both the employee and the employer.
 Counselling at Work, Summer 2015

 Workplace matters: Rolling with the punches

-Free article: Regular column from Sandi Mann.
+Open article: "Everyone faces setbacks and disappointments but it is how we deal with them that is key."
+Regular column from Sandi Mann.
 Counselling at Work, Spring 2015

 1 Kemp K, Signal T, Botros H, Taylor.
 Prentice K. Equine facilitated therapy with children and adolescents who have been sexually abused: A program evaluation study.
 Journal of Child and Family Studies 2014; 23(3): 558–566. http://link.springer.com/article/10.1007/s10826-013-9718-1

 2 Klontz BT, Biven A, Leinart D, Klontz T. The effectiveness of equine-assisted experiential therapy: Results of an open clinical trial.
 Society and Animals 2007; 15: 257–267. (similar model to EAGALA model – Equine-Assisted Experiential Therapy).